Melusine von der Schulenburg, Duchess of Kendal, Mistress of King George I of Great Britain

 • Dorothea Christiane von der Schulenburg

 In 1690, Melusine became a maid of honor to Sophia, Electress of Hanover.
 Sophia was born Sophia of the Palatinate, daughter of Friedrich V, Elector Palatine.
-However, Sophia’s more important dynastic lineage was through her mother Elizabeth Stuart who was the second child and eldest daughter of James VI and I, King of Scotland, England and Ireland, and his wife Anne of Denmark.
+However, Sophia’s more important dynastic lineage was through her mother Elizabeth Stuart, the second child and eldest daughter of James VI and I, King of Scotland, England and Ireland, and his wife Anne of Denmark.
 A year later, Melusine had become the mistress of Sophia’s eldest son George, Electoral Prince of Hanover, the future Elector of Hanover and King George I of Great Britain.

 George’s marriage to his first cousin Princess Sophia Dorothea of Celle had produced two children, the future King George II of Great Britain and Sophia Dorothea, the future wife of Friedrich Wilhelm I, King in Prussia.
 The marriage was happy at first, but soon both George and Sophia Dorothea found affection elsewhere.
 George fell in love with his mother’s maid of honor Melusine von der Schulenburg and Sophia Dorothea fell in love with a Swedish Count, Philip Christoph von Königsmarck, an officer in the Hanoverian army.